flaneur2020/flaneur2020.github.io/content/posts/2025-02-25-policy-gradient.en.md

 Both Q-Learning and DQN evaluate rewards and select actions based on the estimated value of rewards.

-Policy Gradient belongs to a different approach, directly selecting actions $a$ based on the current state $s$.
-The neural network takes the current state s as input and outputs probabilities for various actions, denoted as $\pi_\theta(a|s)$, where $\theta$ represents the neural network parameters.
+On the other hand, Policy Gradient belongs to a different approach - directly selecting actions $a$ based on the current state $s$.
+The neural network takes the current state $s$ as input and outputs probabilities for various actions, denoted as $\pi_\theta(a|s)$, where $\theta$ represents the neural network parameters.

 Later algorithms used in large language models, such as PPO and GRPO, also belong to the Policy Gradient family.

-However, I found the mathematical derivation of Policy Gradient somewhat difficult to understand, so I'm taking notes here.
+However, I found the mathematical derivation of Policy Gradient somewhat difficult to understand for me, so I'm taking notes here.

-As with previous learning, I'll first list the prerequisite mathematical knowledge needed for the derivation.
+Like the previous notes about machine learning, I'll first list the prerequisite mathematical knowledge needed for the derivation.
 Later, we'll simply substitute these formulas into the derivation.

 ## Expectation and Monte Carlo